aelbaz926/feedback-app/README.md

-# 📬 feedback Feedback App (3-Tier Fullstack Kubernetes Project)
+# Feedback App (3-Tier Fullstack Kubernetes Project)

 A fully containerized and Kubernetes-ready feedback application consisting of: